ROHM Theatre Kyoto

 ROHM and the ROHM Music Foundation continue to support the Seiji Ozawa Music Academy, a training project created by world-renowned conductor Seiji Ozawa to foster the development of young musicians.

-In February 2016, elementary school students from Kyoto were invited to enjoy a production of the second act of Die Fledermaus, staged at ROHM Theatre Kyoto as part of ROHM's "Opera for Children" program.
+In March 2017, elementary school students from Kyoto were invited to enjoy a production of the first act of Carmen, staged at ROHM Theatre Kyoto as part of ROHM's "Opera for Children" program.

 The production included commentary, a corner introducing the various musical instruments, and creative performances that had the children eagerly leaning out of their seats to listen.